Fort Walton Beach DUI Defense Attorney

-If you entrust Flaherty Defense Firm with your DUI case in Fort Walton Beach, our main goals will be to protect your ability to keep driving, keep you out of jail, and do everything possible to get the DUI charge either dismissed or reduced to a lesser charge.
+If you entrust the Fort Walton Beach DUI defense lawyers of Flaherty Defense Firm with your case, our main goals will be to protect your ability to keep driving, keep you out of jail, and do everything possible to get the DUI charge either dismissed or reduced to a lesser charge.

 Misdemeanor DUI in Fort Walton Beach

 The majority of DUI charges in Fort Walton Beach are misdemeanors.
 The penalties vary based on whether it was a first or second offense, and whether or not your blood alcohol level was above or below 0.15.

 First Offense DUI Penalties in Fort Walton Beach

 - Up to 6 months in jail if your blood alcohol content was under 0.15